solidusio/solidus/guides/calculators/overview.md

 ## Preferences

 Each `Spree::Calculator` has [static model preferences][model-preferences].
-Each instances of a calculator has a `preferences` attribute that stores a hash of preferences.
+Each instance of a calculator has a `preferences` attribute that stores a hash of preferences.

 For example, you may have two flat shipping rates configured in your store.